Stimulant-Free Pre-Workout & Post-Workout Mushroom Supplements

 The Everything Smoothie

-The Everything Smoothie is an excellent stimulant-free pre-workout smoothie that will give you a comprehensive boost of protein and medicinal mushrooms to power any intense training.
+The Everything Smoothie is an excellent stimulant-free pre-workout smoothie that will give you a comprehensive boost of protein and functional mushrooms to power any intense training.
 This delicious and healthy recipe uses Real Mushrooms’ Lion’s Mane Extract, Chaga Extract, and Cordyceps-M in the bulk powder variety.

 It also calls for creatine monohydrate and an addition of your favorite protein powder.
 All you need to do is add all the ingredients to a blender and blend until smooth.
 This smoothie is so full of nutrients and protein it can even be used as a meal replacement.